madhav-fied/blackjack-web/README.md

 1. Dealer?
 Can be one card only and then draw card [ done ]
 1. Player component -> For splitting functionality [ done ]
 1. Fix checking logic: use split instead of charAt(0) [ done ]
+1. Render unique cards in the first draw - useRef [ done ]